Gr3gorywolf/Multitube.android/README.md

 <li>You can play the offline content that you previously downloaded from youtube with an built in custom media player</li>
 <li>Built in custom youtube searcher</li>
 <li>You can transfer media from one device with multitube to another</li>
-<li>You can play/download media from the youtube app just using the share button and selecting "Open with multitube"</li>
+<li>You can play/download media from the youtube's official app just using the share button and selecting "Open with multitube" (to play videos from youtube official app you must have the streaming player/remote controller running in background)</li>
 <li>Autoplay function that plays the first suggested element just after the actual element finishes</li>
 <li>You can load/create/modify/transfer playlist of media elements </li>
 <li>Start menu that shows you the most played elements,last played elements, favourite videos, and suggestions</li>